365 WAYS TO DECLUTTER YOUR HOME IN 365 DAYS

 - Plastic hangers from shops

-- Old pillows that have lost shape or are stained
+- Old pillows that have lost shape, are uncomfortable, give you neck ache or are stained

 - The glove box of your car